Can a Toothache Cause a Headache?

 How can I prevent tooth pain that leads to headaches?

-Regular dental checkups, proper oral hygiene, managing stress, and addressing conditions like bruxism and TMJ disorders can help prevent toothaches and headaches.
+Regular dental checkups, proper oral hygiene, stress management, and addressing conditions such as bruxism and TMJ disorders can help prevent toothaches and headaches.